 Antwerp is a great place to visit with your children, with no shortage of fun and relaxing activities.
-Here are nine activities for you and your kids that you shouldn’t miss.
+Here are ten activities for you and your kids that you shouldn’t miss.

 1. Boat trips

 Antwerp Zoo is one of the oldest in the world, and the most popular attraction in the country.
-Aquatopia is one of Europe’s largest sea life centres.
 Guaranteed fun!www.zooantwerpen.be/

 Antwerp has a rich tradition of markets stretching back many centuries.
 Many of them are still operating today, with various specialisations.
 A must for those who want to taste the real Antwerp.
 Het Geluk